HamletDuFromage/aio-switch-updater/README.md

 A Nintendo Switch homebrew app download and update CFWs, sigpatches, FWs and cheat codes.
 Support Atmosphere, ReiNX and SXOS.

 ## How to install
 Copy the `aio-switch-updater/` directory to `/switch/` in your sdcard

 ## Extras
 This app can also reboot to specific payload and change software color scheme of Joy-Cons.
+Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/jc_profiles.json`.

 ## Description of the features
 ### - Update CFW